sinclairzx81/typebox/readme.md

 }) // -> ok
 ```

-Additionally, if using [Reference Types](#Reference-Types), you can use the `ajv.addSchema(...)` function to add dependent schemas to the AJV validator.
+If using [Reference Types](#Reference-Types), you can use the `ajv.addSchema(...)` function to add dependent schemas to the AJV validator.
 The following moves the `id` and `email` types into a common box and registers it with the validator.

 ```typescript
 //--------------------------------------------------------------------------------------------